saphyron/HypeCrawler/README.md

 * **Patrick Wegener Meyer** - *Computer Science AP-graduate Student* - [Eqliphex](https://github.com/Eqliphex)

 ## Documentation

-*Documentation generated with JSDoc and formatted with Docdash*
+* Documentation generated with JSDoc and formatted with Docdash*
 * Documentation found on: (https://research-and-innovation-eaaa.github.io/HypeCrawler/)
 * Refresh documentation by running following command in terminal: *npm run docs*
     * **Alternatively:** Automate the process by adding previous command to "pre-commit" file under Hypecrawler/.git/hooks.
 * Configuring the docs-generation script is done in ./conf.json

 ## Test

-A Jest test environment has been enabled in the project and is added is script in *package.json*.
+A Jest test environment has been enabled in the project and is added in *package.json -> scripts*.

 **Test contruction guide-lines**
-1. The "test"-folder must contain a mirroring structure as the rest of the project.
+1. The "test"-folder must mirror the structure of the rest of the project.
 2. One test-module for one logic-module.
 3. Follow the standard laid out in already implemented tests.

 **Execution of tests**
-* run the test in terminal with: *npm run tests*
+* Run the tests in terminal with: *npm run tests*

 ## Contact